Visitation & Phone Calls

 FREQUENTLY ASKED QUESTIONS

 Why are we restricting visitors at Rivendell Behavioral Health Services?
-Rivendell Behavioral Health Services is committed to providing safe and quality care to our patients.
-During the coronavirus pandemic we have identified ways that our facility can reduce the risk of spreading the virus to patients, visitors and employees.
-We ask that you read this FAQ information and practice these steps in order to help us maintain a safe environment for everyone.
+Rivendell is committed to providing safe and quality care to our patients.
+During the coronavirus pandemic we identified ways our facility can reduce the risk of spreading the virus to patients, visitors and employees.
+We ask that you read this FAQ information and practice these steps to help us maintain a safe environment for everyone.

 Are you screening all visitors?
 Yes.
-All visitors to our facility, including our employees, will be screened each time they enter for the coronavirus by completing a simple questionnaire and having their temperature read.
+All visitors to our facility will be screened by having their temperature read.
 Any visitor with symptoms will be asked to leave the facility, and other arrangements to communicate with patients will be arranged with you.
 Visitors who report a temperature of 100 or higher are asked to seek care with their PCP or local hospital.

 What should I do if I have questions?
 If you have questions, please go to www.rivendellofarkansas.com and select the “Contact Us” tab to ask questions or schedule a video conference with your loved one during their stay at our hospital.
 Thank you for helping keep Rivendell safe for everyone by following the steps above to reduce the risk of virus transmission.